Allan Kittleman on Education

 - Kittleman brought new leadership to HCPSS;

-- Kittleman fully funded the HCPSS Superintendent’s budget for kids, classrooms
+- Kittleman fully funded the HCPSS Superintendent’s budget for kids, classrooms and teachers,

 - Kittleman stepped in to help alleviate overcrowding in schools by speeding up the process to build a 13th high school and fast-tracked a study group for a future school in Elkridge;